ShehryarGondal1/Customer-retention-analytics-Coffee-house-data-analysis/README.md

 # <h2 id="link4">Detailed EDA Analysis for Customer Retention</h2>

-To gain a deeper understanding of the EDA analysis performed, it is recommended to visit the Customer_Retention_EDA.ipynb file.
+To gain a deeper understanding of the EDA analysis performed, it is recommended to visit the __Customer_Retention_EDA.ipynb file__.
 In this file, you can explore the detailed data column descriptions, data preprocessing techniques, such as removing outliers and handling errors in data formats.

 Additionally, the EDA analysis includes feature encoding and feature scaling techniques.
 Feature encoding is used to convert categorical features into numerical representations that can be used in statistical models.
 Feature scaling techniques are used to scale numerical features to ensure that they are on a similar scale and have equal weight in statistical models.